dionyziz/ting/etc/spec/SPECIFICATION.md

 resizable.

-The nick list contains the usernames that are currently in use in the currently active channel, in alphabetical order. usernames are displayed one below the other.
+The nick list contains the usernames that are currently in use in the currently active channel, in alphabetical order.
+Usernames are displayed one below the other.
 If the list of usernames is too long to fit, a vertical scrollbar is displayed on the right-hand side of the nick list.
 Otherwise, no scrollbar is displayed.